 My interest in attending this year’s festival was to listen to keynote speaker Cristina Barreto discuss her book Napoleon and the Empire of Fashion and hear tidbits about her private clothing collection that lovingly graces its pages.
 Sadly, a few days before the festival, Barreto cancelled her appearance for personal reasons.
 I was a bit disappointed but life can be unpredictable.
 Things happen.
 And of course there were still plenty of other things to see and do at the festival.
 So, off we went to our first ever Regency Era dress event.

 We arrived at the festival about an hour after it began.
 I had pre-purchased my festival admission online so all I needed to do was show the attendant my receipt and that was it!
-Parking was a breeze and located in a grassy field just outside the visitor’s center.
+Parking was very convenient and located in a grassy field just outside the visitor’s center.

-Upon entering the festival there were tents full of attendees taking workshops, “learning the ropes” at the first time attenders meeting (Oops!), and crowds shopping the auction items.
+Upon entering the festival there were tents full of attendees taking workshops, “learning the ropes” at the first time attenders meeting (Oops!
+Missed that one!), and crowds shopping the auction items.

 We wandered into the Visitors Center where there was a lengthy and rather congested line for the first tea service.
 (Note to self- arrive early for the tea!)
 Once we got our bearings, we headed off the well marked cobblestone paths to the house grounds where all the vendors were set up.